vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * The Vega key used for voting will need to have more than 0 tokens when a vote is submitted, as well as when votes are counted at the proposal's closing date/time, otherwise the vote is disregarded.

 #### How the outcome is calculated
-* The network compares the total number of votes cast as a percentage of the number eligible to be cast, to the minimum participation requirement.
+* The network compares the weight of all valid votes cast as a percentage of the total weight that could vote, to the minimum participation requirement - `participation_rate = SUM (weightings of ALL valid votes cast) / max total weighting possible`
-* The network compares the number of 'for' votes, as a percentage of all votes cast (maximum one vote counted per party), to the required majority.
+* The network compares the weight of all 'for' votes, as a percentage of the weight of all votes cast, to the required majority - `for_rate = SUM (weightings of votes cast for) / SUM (weightings of all votes cast)`
-* If the minimum for either is reached, the proposal is enacted.
-If neither is reached, the proposal fails.
+* If the minimum for both is reached, the proposal is enacted.
+If at least one is not reached, the proposal fails.

+For proposals to change market parameters, there are additional requirements.
+The network will also calculate:
+* The LP participation rate, which is the sum of the equity like share of all LPs who cast a vote - `LP participation rate = SUM (equity like share of all LPs who cast a vote)`
+* The rate of 'for' votes cast by liquidity providers, calculated as the sum of all who voted 'for', divided by the LP participation rate - `LP for rate = SUM (all who voted for) / LP participation rate`

 :::info
 Vote on active proposals on the [Vega token dApp](https://token.vega.xyz/governance).